NeilMuss/OpenPlayt/software/README.md

 Cartridges can also be directories containing:
 - `metadata.json` - Cartridge and album metadata
 - Audio files referenced in the metadata

+**Note:** Direct loading of directory-based cartridges via the CLI `load` command is not yet implemented in the interactive mode.
+This format is primarily for development and future hardware integration.

 Example cartridge structure:
 ```